Skip to main content

 A minor is not required in the AHS health professional degree completion emphasis.

-The AHS department recognizes that many students earning a bachelor's degree through this emphasis are concurrently working in their respective health profession.
+The AHS program recognizes that many students earning a bachelor's degree through this emphasis are concurrently working in their respective health profession.
 Every effort will be made to advise students to enroll in online/hybrid and evening course sections to lessen commuting and/or daytime presence.

 The course of studies as follows is intended only as an example.
 It is formatted as a full-time student schedule.
 A part-time schedule would be different.
 Each individual student's plan of progress will vary as to the exact courses being taken each semester.
+Students must meet prerequisites for all AHS courses.
+Should students be admitted and transfer a lower number of credits, they may utilize elective courses to gain upperclassman status and entrance into junior or senior level AHS courses, such as AHS 340 and AHS 495.

 Suggested Order of Coursework